Medical Genetics: Genetic Testing for Cancer Risk

 Genetic counseling will be done before and after genetic testing

 Home test kits can be confusing.
 Some of them don't always give useful or even valid results.
 They may give you information that won’t help you prevent or treat any disease.
 Instead, they may just worry you.
-If you decide to buy a home test kit, make sure to tell your healthcare provider.
-Plan to talk about the results with him or her.
+If you decide to buy a home test kit, talk about it with your healthcare provider.
+Also share the results with them.
 Your healthcare provider can help you:

 Understand the results of the test